cloudmesh-community/fa18-523-63/project-report/report.md

 from each individual floor, especially if the lightbulb can resist 99 floors of drops.

 Another method is to begin from the fiftieth floor.
-This way you can remove half of the floors at once.
+This way, half of the floors will be removed at once.

 The mathematical answer benefits from the "square root law" [@www-fa18-523-63-square-root].
 Finding the square root of the length of the